ReadyPlayerEmma/flightradar_to_g1000/README.md

 # flightradar-to-g1000

-This project converts flight data from a CSV file into Garmin G1000 flight log CSV format.
-One use for this project is for converting FlightRadar ADSB CSVs into the G1000 format for loading into ForeFlight for review.
+This project converts ADSB data from a FlightRadar24 CSV file into Garmin G1000 flight log CSV format.
+One use for this project is for converting the ADSB CSVs into the G1000 format for loading into ForeFlight for review.

 ## Requirements